 - Most Adobe Illustrator plugins require a separate license on top of the fee you’re already paying for PLM.
 And since this is a cost per seat, budget-conscious PLM projects often restrict access to just their key users – leaving others, such as seasonal staff, inputting vital data manually.

 - Paying, in this case, does not get you a tailored solution.
-Adobe to PLM plugins created by PLM vendors are fixed to fit the fields, processes and workflows already built into their
+Adobe to PLM plugins created by PLM vendors are fixed to fit the fields, processes and workflows already built into their software.

 - By necessity, a generic integration has to fit a standard mould for both usability and data model.
 In practice, every brand, every retailer, and every design department has their own idiosyncrasies, priorities, and ways of working – as well as their own criteria for what information should automatically be shared between Adobe and PLM.

 - Being standardised, plugins produced by PLM vendors typically go to one of two extremes: they provide fields for only a small set of core product data, or they replicate the entire PLM interface in a nested window.
 Neither of these is conducive to creatives having the confidence that the full scope of their design intent will make the transition to PLM without manual data entry.

 - Vendor-developed integrations will normally be limited to Adobe Illustrator only, leaving out the detailed artworking processes that happen in Adobe Photoshop®.

 All of which is likely to mean that your manufacturers and supply chains partners, when they come to view the tech pack for a particular product, will be working from incomplete information.

 In 2019, the Fiery DesignPro professional services team was approached by a major American retailer to build a different kind of Adobe to PLM integration.
 The company had purchased PLM, trialled the vendor’s standardised integration – which covered Illustrator only – and determined that it would require its design team to conform to the solution, rather than the other way around.